What Does Pre-Season Mean to You?

 He politely asked why I hadn’t shot and I found a reply that satisfied the moment.
 Thankfully, he has never really pressed as to why I don’t wish to run my dogs along with his - I’m running out of excuses.

 In brace or as singles, dogs that lack polish are prone to have bad days and are often just a bit better than having no dog at all.
 Practice the way you play, is a phrase often coined in various sporting endeavors.
-For gun dogs, the other way around seems more appropriate - “Play the way you Practiced!”
+For gun dogs, after the season starts, the other way around seems just as appropriate - “Play the way you Practiced!”

 In other words, the requirements between practice and the real-thing must be consistent.
-With dogs, there is a strong emphasis placed on hunting techniques and manners.
+With (hunting) dogs, there should be a strong emphasis placed on hunting techniques and manners.
 So, how come dogs sometimes act completely different during hunting opportunities?
 Perhaps, through the actions of their owners, dogs have learned that practice and actual hunting are two separate events.
 Let’s have a look.

 Dogs may handle quite differently in controlled practice situations.